 What Are the Stages of Chronic Venous Insufficiency?

 Chronic venous insufficiency, also known as vein disease, is the underlying cause of varicose and spider veins.
-It is a progressive condition that can lead to painful and uncomfortable symptoms like swelling, cramping, itching, or fatigue.
+Dr. Yan Katsnelson, CEO and Founder of leading vein clinics throughout the U.S. wants you to know that vein disease is a progressive condition that can lead to painful and uncomfortable symptoms like swelling, cramping, itching, or fatigue.
 Most commonly, the legs, ankles, and feet are affected.

 Each year, millions of people in the United States are impacted by chronic venous insufficiency.
 When left untreated, this common disease can lead to worsening symptoms and dangerous health conditions like blood clots and venous ulcers.
 Deep Vein Thrombosis (DVT) is a life-threatening blood clot that requires emergency treatment.